harunkelesoglu/clai/README.md

 ## License

-This library is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-This library is built upon various open-source packages and technologies.
-We would like to express our gratitude to the developers and contributors of those projects.

-## Contact
+## Author

-If you have any questions or feedback, feel free to contact us at harun.kelesoglu19@gmail.com.

-Enjoy using clai and simplify your cli experience with ai-powered assistance!
+- Harun Keleşoğlu
+- Contact: harun.kelesoglu19@gmail.com